GyroInc/gyrogame-unity/Documentation/UseCases/ConnectCube/UC_ConnectCube.md

 ## 4. Preconditions

 ## 4.1 Title menu visible
-The title menu has to be currently visible.
+The title or escape menu has to be visible.

 ## 4.2 Cube powered on
 The cube has to be powered on and in pairing mode.